MaybeShewill-CV/CRNN_Tensorflow/README.md

 path/17/5/176_Nevadans_51437.jpg nevadans
 ```

-Secondly you are supposed to convert your dataset into tensorflow records here I supply a tool to automaticlly convert your dataset into tfrecords.
+Secondly you are supposed to convert your dataset into tensorflow records which can be done by
 ```
 python tools/write_text_features --dataset_dir path/to/your/dataset --save_dir path/to/tfrecords_dir
 ```
-All your training image will be scaled into 32*100*3 the dataset will be divided into train, test, validation set and you can change the parameter to control the ratio of them.
+All your training image will be scaled into (32, 100, 3) the dataset will be divided into train, test, validation set and you can change the parameter to control the ratio of them.

 #### Train model
 The whole training epoches are 40000 in my experiment.
 I trained the model with a batch size 32, initialized learning rate is 0.1 and decrease by multiply 0.1 every 10000 epochs.
 About training parameters you can check the global_configuration/config.py for details.
 To train your own model by